ghga-de/milestones-docs/46-sugar-ant/technical_specification.md

 ### Login Flow in the Frontend

 The frontend keeps the state of the current user in the session storage.
-The in the frontend can be one of the following stages:
+The state in the frontend can be one of the following stages:

 - `unauthenticated`
 - `identified` (logged in via LS Login)